hilbix/Sponge-Vanilla/README.md

 - How to setup a user `mc` which runs everything
 - How to run everything as the user `mc`

 Following parameters (if yours differ, change accordingly.
 Sorry, I cannot help you.
-Period.)
+Period.) are used in the examples below:

-- Machine from which you are installing is `medusa`
+- Machine from which you are installing is `medusa` (this probably is the host which runs the VM)
 - VM you are installing into is called `sponge`
 - Unprivileged user running in `medusa` and created on `sponge` for login: `tino`
 - `tino` has `su` access (so you know the `root` password of `sponge`)